solana-mobile/mobile-wallet-adapter/spec/spec.md

 The contents of this script are an implementation detail of wallet endpoints.

-On an [`authorize`](#authorize), [`reauthorize`](#reauthorize), or [`clone_authorization`](#clone_authorization) attempt from a local web dapp endpoint, the wallet endpoint should check if the provided identity has been authorized during this session.
+On an [`authorize`](#authorize), or [`clone_authorization`](#clone_authorization) attempt from a local web dapp endpoint, the wallet endpoint should check if the provided identity has been authorized during this session.
 If not, it should return `ERROR_ATTEST_ORIGIN_ANDROID` with an identity challenge.
 The dapp endpoint should load the identity attestation script and use postMessage to convey the dapp endpoint’s origin and the wallet endpoint challenge.
 The attestation script should construct a response to the challenge containing the origin, sign it with the corresponding wallet attestation private key, and return it to the dapp endpoint.
 The dapp endpoint should reattempt the failed authorization request, including the attestation response.

-##### authorize, reauthorize, and clone_authorization modifications
+##### authorize and clone_authorization modifications

 ###### Method
 {: .no_toc }

 ```
-authorize, reauthorize, clone_authorization
+authorize, clone_authorization
 ```

 ###### Params